-Some areas of the external building fabric including some roof pitches and the chimney were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.
+Some areas of the external building fabric including some roof pitches were not fully or closely inspectable from the surrounding ground level.

 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.

+The garage vehicular door was not fully opened or tested.

 The cold water rising main was not fully inspectable.